 400 Waterside Drive

 The sister development to the Icon residential tower, Gravity 400 is a six-story luxury building along Waterside Drive.
-The first of two large multifamily complexes from Marathon Development, Gravity is expected to break ground in spring 2021 with completion in 2023.
+The first of two large multifamily complexes from Marathon Development, Gravity is expected to break ground in 2021 with completion in 2023.
 The 273-unit building features extensive amenities and greenspace for residents in a prime downtown corridor close to the waterfront, Elizabeth River Trail and Main Street shops and businesses.
 Estimated at $50 million, the development will activate one of the central gateways into Downtown Norfolk.

 Fusion @ NEON

 225 W. Olney Road

 Fusion @ NEON is a five-story residential complex with ground floor parking, walk-up townhouse-style apartments and coworking space on the first floor and one, two and three bedroom apartments on floors two through five.
 The multifamily dwelling is at the crossroads of the NEON District, a block from Granby Street and steps away from cultural institutions Chrysler Museum of Art and d'Art Center.
-A $50 million investment by Marathon Development, construction is slated to begin summer 2021 and complete in 2023.
+A $50 million investment by Marathon Development, construction is slated to begin 2021 and complete in 2023.